dimsemenov/PhotoSwipe/website/documentation/options.md

 	return pswp.currItem.title || '';
 },
 getCustomInfoForShare: function( shareButtonData ) {
-	return ''; // override for your use
+	return ''; // override for your use; use encodeURIComponent() if it will be used within a URL },
-},